magicalpanda/MagicalRecord/README.md

 # Data Import

 MagicalRecord will now import data from NSObjects into your Core Data store.
-[Documentation](https://github.com/magicalpanda/MagicalRecord/wiki/Data-Import) for this feature is forthcoming and will be available in full by May 25, 2012.
+[Documentation](https://github.com/magicalpanda/MagicalRecord/wiki/Data-Import) for this feature is forthcoming.

 # Extra Bits
 This Code is released under the MIT License by [Magical Panda Software, LLC](http://www.magicalpanda.com).
 We love working on iOS and Mac apps for you!